jae1e/ros-multi-velodyne/README.md

 ### Key files

 #### [launch/cloud_nodelet.launch](launch/cloud_nodelet.launch)
 File to launch nodelets to receive velodyne sensor inputs (velodyne_packets) and convert to point cloud messages.
 You can modify driver options and conversion options with arguments.
-For example, you can change the topic name with 'topic_name' argument.
+For example, you can change the topic name with `topic_name` argument.

 #### [launch/cloud_listener.launch](launch/cloud_listener.launch)
-File to launch 'cloud_listner.py' node.
-See 'script/cloud_listener.py'.
+File to launch `cloud_listner.py` node.
+See `script/cloud_listener.py`.

 #### [script/cloud_listener.py](script/cloud_listener.py)
 A ROS node subscribing two PointCloud2 topics emitted by cloud_nodelet.launch.
-When a PointCloud2 topic is received, the node translates XYZ points in the topic by 'topicN_shift' and publishes translated XYZ points (without intensity and laser id) with a prefix 'translated/' which makes the name of a new topic 'translated/original_topic_name'.
-Frame id of the new topic is 'velodyne', same as the original topic's.
+When a PointCloud2 topic is received, the node translates XYZ points in the topic by `topicN_shift` and publishes translated XYZ points (without intensity and laser id) with a prefix `translated/` which makes the name of a new topic `translated/original_topic_name`.
+Frame id of the new topic is `velodyne`, same as the original topic's.

 #### [test_script/run_test.launch](test_script/run_test.launch)
-A launch file launching 'cloud_nodelet.launch' file twice to receive messages from two Velodyne sensors, and 'cloud_listener.launch' file to manipulate point clouds.
+A launch file launching `cloud_nodelet.launch` file twice to receive messages from two Velodyne sensors, and `cloud_listener.launch` file to manipulate point clouds.
 * Important: You have to assign a different port number to each Velodyne sensor.